 Section 7.
+Conflict of Interest.

-Conflict of Interest Pursuant to Article II, Section 15 of the Commonwealth Constitution, and to the applicable provisions of Public Law 8-11, no member shall vote or participate in debate upon any matter in which he has a financial or personal interest, or upon any matter which will affect his right to a seat in the House or in which his individual conduct is involved.
+Pursuant to Article II, Section 15 of the Commonwealth Constitution, and to the applicable provisions of the Government Ethics Code Act, 1 CMC §8501, et. seq., no member shall vote or participate in debate upon any matter in which he has a financial or personal interest, or upon any matter which will affect his right to a seat in the House or in which his individual conduct is involved.
 Disclosure shall be made, in writing, to the Speaker, prior to discussion on the floor.
 Failure to disclose conflict of interest may result in sanctions.

 Section 8.
+Change of Vote.

-Change of Vote A member shall not vote or change his vote after the announcement of the result of the vote by the Speaker.
+A member shall not vote or change his vote after the announcement of the result of the vote by the Speaker.

 Section 9.
-Action of the House Any action of the House shall require an affirmative vote of a majority of the members present unless otherwise provided by these Rules.
+Action of the House.

+Any action of the House shall require an affirmative vote of a majority of the members present and voting unless otherwise provided by these Rules.
+This provision shall not apply to the election of legislative officers nor to the matters of the organizational session as set forth in Title 1, section 1104 of the Commonwealth Code (1 CMC §1104).